 Recognizing Listeria symptoms may be difficult because a wide range of symptoms can be associated with the illness.
 The most common early manifestations of the illness are flu-like symptoms, including fever and muscle aches.
-Gastrointestinal symptoms such as nausea and diarrhea may accompany the flu-like symptoms, or may occur on their own.
+Gastrointestinal symptoms such as nausea and diarrhea may accompany these, or may occur on their own.
 The symptoms of Listeria poisoning (listeriosis) include:

-If you suspect that you or a family member has Listeria, you should see your doctor.
-Listeria food poisoning causes an estimated 500 deaths annually.
+If you suspect that you or a family member has this dangerous infection, you should see your doctor.
+Listeria monocytogenes food poisoning causes an estimated 500 deaths annually.

-The average length of time between coming into contact with Listeria and the onset of symptoms is three weeks.
+The average length of time between eating food contaminated with this deadly pathogen and the onset of symptoms is three weeks.
 If you or a member of your family in an at-risk group (young children, pregnant women, the elderly, and those with depressed immune systems) is experiencing symptoms you may want to consult a physician.
 Because listeriosis can be treated with antibiotics, it is important to recognize an infection at an early stage.

-If a Listeria infection spreads to the nervous system it may result in meningitis.
+If the infection spreads to the nervous system it may result in meningitis.
 A person with an infection may experience a stiff neck, headache, vertigo, confusion or convulsions.
 Meningitis is a life-threatening illness, and medical attention should be sought immediately.
-Learn more about Listeria meningitis, also called listerial meningitis.
+Learn more about listeriosis meningitis.

-Even if a pregnant woman infected with Listeria only experiences mild flu-like systems, the infection can result in serious complications for the pregnancy.
-Complications from an infection may result in premature delivery, stillbirth, miscarriage, or infection of the newborn.Learn more about Listeria and pregnancy.
+Even if a pregnant woman infected with L. monocytogenes only experiences mild flu-like systems, the infection can result in serious complications for the pregnancy.
+Complications from an infection may result in premature delivery, stillbirth, miscarriage, or infection of the newborn.Learn more about listeriosis and pregnancy.